knu/page-info/README.md

 - the page title (og:title or &lt;title&gt;)
 - Twitter flavored meta tags (twitter:*)
 - a customizable share URL button (optional)
+    - background sharing that currently supports Raindrop, Pocket and Pinboard

 No SEO hypes, no access to any external server.
 This extension serves as a simple information viewer.